Choose your country

 Image

-The last 5 years, Payt has been a sponsor of FC Groningen.
-From 2017 to 2019, we were the main sponsor of the club and afterwards a proud shirt sponsor.
-But all things come to an end.
-After this season, we will stop sponsoring the club.
-It has been a wonderful adventure in which we have learned a lot.
-In this article, I will explain how we as a team viewed the initial decision and what lessons we encountered along the way.
+For the past five years, Payt has proudly sponsored FC Groningen.
+From 2017 to 2019, we were the club’s main sponsor, and afterwards a committed shirt sponsor.
+But all good things come to an end.
+After this season, we will cease sponsoring the club.
+It has been a wonderful journey from which we have learnt a great deal.

 Image